MatthewNice/VerifiedCAN/Toyota/Steering Angle/README.md

 ### Speering angle and steering rate:
 ---
 The steeing angle and steeting rate singals are plotted side by side.
+The y-axis is deg/sec.

 ![Steering Angle](steering_angle.png)
 ---